 Dispositional fear was measured using Fear Survey Schedule-II (FSS-II; Behl, 1997) (1 = None, 7 = Terror; Cronbach alpha = [TBD]), and Spielberger’s 20-item trait-anxiety scale (Spielberger, 1983) (1 = Almost never, 4 = Almost always; Cronbach alpha = [TBD]).
 We were not able to identify the exact items used in the target article, and we therefore chose 14 items from FSS-II that were high on the social evaluation fear factor (Behl, 1997).
 Given the high Pearson correlation reported in the original between the two scales (r = .54), we followed the original’s method in combining the two scales into an aggregate score.

+[If a high correlation (r >= 0.3) is not observed, we will still follow the target article’s method, but conduct a correlation analysis for the two scales separately.]

 Trait happiness

 Dispositional happiness predictor was measured using the Mood Survey (Underwood & Froming, 1980) (1 = Strongly disagree, 6 = Strongly agree; Cronbach alpha = [TBD]).
 As we were not able to determine the specified items used in the target study, we chose 16 items with a factor loading above .40 on at least one out of the two primary factors of the mood survey (Underwood & Froming, 1980).